 Overall this year has been great for TV and I’m looking forward to the continuation of my current shows, the return of Agent Carter and Daredevil with their second seasons, and the start of Legends of Tomorrow and Luke Cage.

 As for music, all I can say is that 2015 has been the most disappointing year for new music I’ve seen in ages.
 There’s next to no new music I liked, and most of the stuff I heard that was popular just wasn’t of any interest to me at all.
 The only new songs I liked probably not on anyone’s radar.
 Firstly there’s Asian Kung-Fu Generation with “Easter” from their Wonder Future album, it’s a great opening track full of style and intensity, and the other song was “Fiesta” from Bomba Estereo featuring Will Smith, while the song definitely fits into the standard EDM style of modern music, at the same time it has a pretty nice sound, and it also helps that my man Will Smith was rapping on the track which was so much fun.

-2015, to be honest its hard to rate this year when comparing it to previous ones.
-There were highs and lows, and I think I’ve realised that there will be no year at this current point in my that doesn’t come without some struggle.
+2015, to be honest, it is hard to rate this year when comparing it to previous ones.
+There were highs and lows, and I think I’ve realised that there will be no year at this current point in my life that doesn’t come without some struggle.
 That being said I’ve had one hell of an adventure.

-In conclusion 2015 was a good session, but I’m ready to say goodbye to this year and welcome the next.
+In conclusion, 2015 was a good session, but I’m ready to say goodbye to this year and welcome the next.
 These days I’m all about the progression and I will look back fondly on some of my adventures individually and with other people, but for all I’m gonna say is “Peace out 2015, and hello to 2016!
-Come on, this’ll be my time!”
+Come on, this will be my time!”

 Well, thanks for reading.
 So how was your 2015?
-Please be sure to comment below and finally, have a happy new year and I hopefully I’ll see ya in again 2016.
+Please be sure to comment below and finally, have a happy new year and hopefully I’ll see ya in 2016.
 Laters! 😀